 The Tragic Wounding of Ontario’s Mining Industry

-Illustrating Many Falsities and Harms of a Typical Indigenous, Treaty area “Consult and Accommodate” Claim
+Illustrating Many Falsities and Harms, including the Harm of “Unkindness”, of a Typical Indigenous, Treaty area “Consult and Accommodate” Claim

 (Reading time- 30 minutes)